Early Decision and WashU

 Every year, as the Early Decision deadlines approach, our Admissions Office hears a lot of rumors about this application plan.
 Here’s our inside take on the facts and myths of Early Decision (ED).

-Early Decision is bindingFact.
+Early Decision is binding.
+Fact.

 If I get in through ED, but then get in to another school later on, I can decide to go there.
 Myth.

 Early Decision is an application plan or round that colleges and universities may offer.
 It is a binding decision plan, which means if students are admitted to the school through ED, they are committed to attending and will withdraw their applications to other schools they may have applied to.
-Often, the Early Decision deadline is earlier than the Regular Decision (non-binding) option and the college will release decisions earlier as well.
+Often, the Early Decision deadline is earlier than the Regular Decision (non-binding) option, and the college will release decisions earlier as well.
 Some schools, WashU included, also offer an Early Decision II plan, which works the same way as Early Decision I, but on a different timeline.
-(When I refer to Early Decision throughout this post, know that I am referring to both EDI and EDII.)
+(When we refer to Early Decision throughout this post, know that we are referring to both EDI and EDII.)
 Finally, students are only allowed to apply to one school through each Early Decision plan, which means the plan is best for students who feel confident that the school is where they want to spend the next four years.
 It is binding, and students admitted through Early Decision are committed to attending.

-I have to have visited campus to apply EDMyth.
+I have to have visited campus to apply ED.
+Myth.

 I should only apply ED if I definitely want to attend.
 Fact.

 Students applying to WashU through ED are excited about the supportive, collaborative, and dynamic WashU community, as well as the opportunity for intellectual engagement and academic rigor.
 Some of these students may have visited campus and met current students.
 Others may have attended some of our virtual programs, watched the virtual tour, or met us when we were visiting their hometowns.
 Some may have just done all of their research on their own.
 Regardless, students applying ED believe that WashU is the place where they want be, and they feel confident and comfortable applying in a binding round.
-And don’t just take my word for it.

 If you are someone who already feels like WashU could be home, we encourage you to consider Early Decision, whether or not you have visited campus.